To make an appointment please contact the surgery that you are registered with - and do ONE of the following:

 Simple treatment using junior paracetamol and giving a child clear fluids will often help alleviate these symptoms.
 Earache at night is often distressing for a child and should be treated with paracetamol as directed and the child brought to the surgery first thing in the morning.
 Further advice on the management of children’s complaints can be given by your doctor or the health visitor.

-If you need an interpreter to help you during your consultation with the nurse or doctor please let our reception staff know when you book your appointment.
+If you need an interpreter to help you during your consultation with the nurse or doctor please let our reception staff know when you book your appointment as the interpreter service needs 48 hours notice.
 We may not always be able to book an interpreter if your appointment is urgent and at short notice.
 In this case you may bring a member of your family or a friend who is able to translate for you.

 All patients may have a chaperone present for consultation, examination or procedure where they feel one is required.
 This applies to both male and female patients.